officebeats/matrix-iptv/README.md

 ## 🚀 Instant Installation

 Matrix IPTV is cross-platform.
 Copy and paste the command for your system below.
-The installer will automatically check for dependencies (MPV, Rust, Git) and set everything up for you.
+The installer will automatically download the pre-built binary and set everything up for you in seconds.

+**Prerequisite:** You just need [MPV Player](https://mpv.io) installed (the installer will try to do this for you).

 ### **Windows**